PLEASE NOTE: IPS DOES NOT RECEIVE ANY FUNDING FOR ANY OF OUR SERVICES INCLUDING SUICIDE PREVENTION.

 The success of IPS Aboriginal Suicide Intervention Programs is mostly due to the significant research that IPS has undertaken to understand the unique individual and community factors that contribute to suicide risk, but importantly offer an opportunity to reduce the potential for the development of these behaviours.
 The prevailing view has always been that Aboriginal people have the SAME risk and protective factors as non-Aboriginal people.
 Undertaking population level sampling via the WASC-Y has enabled a determination of the importance of certain risk factors and to also determine whether cultural resilience can also act as a buffer to suicide risk.
 Refer to the Westerman Aboriginal Symptom Checklist- Youth page for more details on this screening tool.

-In addition, by taking a ‘Whole of Community Approach’ IPS have demonstrated that skills relevant to addressing risk longer term are able applied via the development of a different ‘culture’ within communities associated with suicide, self-harm and depression.
+By taking a ‘Whole of Community Approach’ IPS have demonstrated that skills relevant to addressing risk longer term are able applied via the development of a different ‘culture’ within communities associated with suicide, self-harm and depression.
 Additionally, the program has as its primary focus the sustainability of skills development over time through the delivery of an optimum three phases of forums to the community.
 In this way, the program takes a community reinforcement methodology.
 IPS have shown through its evaluations that it is at this third stage of delivery that community have demonstrated a capacity to be able to respond to risk with minimal external support from IPS.
 The forums occur as follows:

 1. Delivery of Introductory Aboriginal Mental Health Intervention Program (PHASE I).
 The Phase I program is delivered to all key groups (service providers, community members and youth, aged 15-25 separately).
 The equivalent of six days of training is provided to each group concurrently due to the range of consultants that are able to deliver these programs to the separate groups.
 It also ensures IPS has all of its personnel (resources) in the community at one time.
 The introductory forums all include: